ACK alert management

 sls.app.ack.autoscaler.delete_unregistered

-A scale-in failure can waste resources and cause uneven load distribution.
+A scale-in operation failed, which may waste resources and cause uneven load distribution.

 event